-Our Unraveled Traveling Art Exhibit will be making stops throughout 2014!
-Click here for more info!
+Our Unraveled Traveling Art Exhibit is still on the go!
+Check out when we will be in your area.
+Click here for more info.

 - About Us

 - Online Store

 Jehovah’s Witnesses recognize no human founder.
 However, the general founder of Jehovah’s Witnesses was Charles Taze Russell (1852-1916).
 He was called the first Pastor and president.
 The second president was Joseph F. Rutherford (1869-1942).
 The name ‘Jehovah’s Witnesses’ was adopted in 1931.
 Jehovah’s Witnesses are known for their worldwide preaching and bible education activity.
 They believe mankind is now living in the “last days” and soon God’s War of Armageddon will usher in a peaceful new world on earth.
 The Jehovah’s Witnesses determine doctrine by a group called the Governing Body.
 The Watchtower Bible and Tract Society of Pennsylvania represents the community and publishes evangelical literature.
 Currently, Jehovah’s Witnesses have approximately 6 million active members worldwide.
 There are approximately 4,000 members in the Omaha metro area.
 Please visit the official website of the Jehovah’s Witnesses for more information on their doctrine, practices and religious history: www.watchtower.org.

 The Jehovah’s Witnesses have no subgroups.
 There exists international unity and consistency in belief and practice.

 Jehovah’s Witnesses have restrictions on eating raw meat or meat that has not been properly drained of blood.
 Jehovah’s Witnesses derive this restriction from the Bible.
 This is the only dietary restriction.